 Not only are those who hold this opinion in error and deceived, but also in distorting the idea of true religion they reject it, and little by little, turn aside to naturalism and atheism, as it is called; from which it clearly follows that one who supports those who hold these theories and attempt to realize them, is altogether abandoning the divinely revealed religion.
 (Mortalium Animos 2)

 The forthcoming Synod on Synodality seems to be acting contrary to what Pope Pius XI said in Mortalium Animos given that it seeks to hear from non-Catholics as well as fallen away Catholics.
-The Synod also promote homosexual adoption on its website – Three Testimonies of Homosexual Couples
+The Synod also promotes homosexual adoption on its website – Three Testimonies of Homosexual Couples

 Pope Pius XI notes that